Nicolfo/thesis-management/Retrospectives/Retrospective 4.md

 | TM-32  | 1       | 2      | 1h         | 1h           |
 | TM-33* | 3       | 3      | -          | -            |

-*this story was already completed on the last sprint but it wasn't reported because we didn't notice that we had done it
+*These stories were already completed on the last sprint but were not reported because we didn't notice that we had done it.

 - Estimated average hours per task: **2h 13m**
 - Actual average hours per task: **2h 14m**